Noreen Oliver: Biography

 She began drinking at age 16 and suffered from alcoholism for years; her first alcohol detox treatment was at age 25.
 She recalls, "I was a functioning alcoholic.
 I held down two jobs.
 But towards the end there were emergency admissions to hospital.
 I had consultants screaming that I was going through liver failure."
 By 1992, at age 31, she was drinking a bottle of gin a day and was hospitalised with cirrhosis.
 She was malnourished and weighed just 6 st; her stomach was so shrunken that she was unable to eat.
 At one point she was so ill she was given last rites by a priest; after surviving, she vowed to turn her life around.

 She attempted detox nine times in total.
-After her near death experience, her family arranged for her to attend a rehabilitation clinic in Nottingham.
+After her near-death experience, her family arranged for her to attend a rehabilitation clinic in Nottingham.
 She recalled, "I shared a room with a female crack addict who also worked the streets.
 This was a completely alien thing to me and, at first, I was horrified but soon realised she was not so different to me."

 She stopped drinking completely in 1993.
-She soughts doctors' advice on how she could help others and ultimately founded her own treatment centre.
+She sought doctors' advice on how she could help others and ultimately founded her own treatment centre.
 "I started in two rooms, remortgaged my home, and it began to grow from there."

 Recovery centres and activism

 In 1998, she founded the Burton Addiction Centre, now the BAC O'Connor Centre, in Burton-on-Trent, Staffordshire, and in 2002 opened a second BAC O'Connor Centre in Clayton.
 She has stated that BAC has one of the highest rates of success for helping people rehabilitate from drug and alcohol addictions and integrate into society.
-In 2011, she told the BBC that the centre's figures show 74 percent of drug users and 83 percent of alcoholics being sober two years after completing the 18-week programme; the UK national average is 30 percent sober six years after treatment.
+In 2011, she told the BBC that the centre's figures show 74 per cent of drug users and 83 per cent of alcoholics being sober two years after completing the 18-week programme; the UK national average is 30 per cent sober six years after treatment.

 The centre earned the highest scores in the United Kingdom from the Healthcare Commission in 2006 and has become nationally renowned, eliciting praise from Prime Minister David Cameron.
 The Staffordshire County Council plans to use the BAC O'Connor Centre as a template to open other similar centres across Staffordshire.